-^{} Non-income producing security.
+Non-income producing security.

-(a) Security is valued in good faith at fair value determined using significant unobservable inputs pursuant to procedures established by the Board.
+^(e)Security is valued in good faith at fair value determined using significant unobservable inputs pursuant to procedures established by the Board.

-(b) Deemed an affiliate of the Alger fund complex in accordance with Section 2(a)(3) of the Investment Company Act of 1940.
+^(b) Deemed an affiliate of the Portfolio in accordance with Section 2(a)(3) of the Investment Company Act of 1940.
 See Note 11 - Affiliated Securities.

-(c) Contingent Deferred Rights.
+^(c) Contingent Deferred Rights.